Position

 Qualifications

-• High school diploma or equivalent; associate's degree in accounting or related field is a plus.
+• High school diploma or equivalent; associate's degree or higher preferred.

 • Proven experience as a Payroll Clerk or similar role.

-• Strong knowledge of payroll processes and regulations.
+• Strong knowledge of payroll processes and relevant laws and regulations.

 • Proficiency in payroll software and Microsoft Office Suite.

-• Attention to detail and accuracy in data entry.
+• Attention to detail and accuracy in data entry and calculations.

 Is becoming a Payroll Clerk a good career path?